 The Morris House Hotel

 Exceeding expectations is our absolute goal at the Morris House Hotel.
 We go beyond superb accommodations, exclusive amenities and the city’s best location in the pursuit of excellence in hospitality.
-An extraordinary experience.
-A historic landmark.
-An award-winning hotel.

 Built in 1787, The Morris House takes its name from the generations of the Morris Family who occupied it for more than one hundred and twenty years.
 Today the Morris House remains one of the finest lasting examples of Colonial residential architecture in Philadelphia.